iogf/crocs/README.md

 # crocs

-Regex-like and Naur Backus-like on python classes.
+Regex-like and Backus-Naur-like on python classes.
 Crocs is set of python classes that allow you to reason about regex's using a different approach.
-It also implements a lexer and a Yacc-like thing whose syntax is similar to Naur Backus.
+It also implements a lexer and a Yacc-like thing whose syntax is similar to Backus-Naur.

 In Crocs you use classes to express regex it gets serialized to regex strings.
 You can also get hits for the patterns a given regex matches.